hasura/graphql-engine/docs/graphql/core/schema/using-existing-database.rst

    To track all tables and expose them over the GraphQL API, add them to the ``tables.yaml`` file in the ``metadata`` directory as follows:

    .. code-block:: yaml
-      :emphasize-lines: 1-3
+      :emphasize-lines: 1-6

       - table:
          schema: public
+         name: <table-name-1>
+      - table:
+         schema: public
-         name: <table name>
+         name: <table-name-2>

-   To automate this, add the tables in a loop through a script.
+   To automate this, you could add the tables in a loop through a script.

    Apply the metadata by running: